vercel/otel/README.md

 ---

-Made with 💖 by the Vercel.
+Made with 💖 by Vercel.
 Happy tracing! 📈